Responding to Violence and Security Concerns Relating to the 2020 Elections

 Information for mayors and other city officials

-The 2020 election is shaping up to be like no other in our nation’s history.
-There is significant concern that we may see voter intimidation efforts and protests, some possibly violent, in the days leading up to November 3, on that day, and on the days following.
-Several organizations have developed materials that may be helpful to mayors and other city officials and we are posting them here.
+As in 2020 and 2022, there is significant concern that the 2024 elections face a wide range of security threats, including foreign cyber interference, disinformation campaigns, political violence, threats of physical violence against election officials, voter intimidation, and protests.
+Several organizations have developed materials that may be helpful to mayors and other city officials, and we are posting them here.
 We will continue to update this resource as new information becomes available.

 Resources